PehlivanMert/Veterinary-Api/readme.md

 3. Install dependencies: Maven will automatically download the required dependencies.
 4. VeterinaryManagementSystemDatabase.sql file is provided in the project.
 You can use this file to create the database and tables.
 5. VeterinaryManagementSystem.postman_collection.json file is provided in the project.
 You can use this file to import the API endpoints to Postman.
-6. "Alternatively, the API can be used via Swagger.
-Go to http://localhost:8080/swagger-ui/index.html#/ in your browser."
+6. Alternatively, the API can be used via Swagger.
+Go to http://localhost:8080/swagger-ui/index.html#/ in your browser.
 7. Start the application: Run the main class `dev.patika.veterinarymanagementsystem.VeterinaryManagementSystemApplication` to start the application.
 8. Spring Boot will automatically start the application on port 8080.
 9. Use the API endpoints to manage the veterinary clinic.
 10. You can also use the API documentation to understand the available endpoints and their usage.
+11. Docker-compose.yml and Dockerfile is provided in the project.
+You can use this file to create a Docker image and run the application in a Docker container with PostgreSQL.
+12. For Docker, you can use the following commands:
+    - `docker-compose up` to create the Docker image and run the container.
+    - `docker-compose up --build` to rebuild the image and run the container.
+    - `docker-compose down` to stop the container and remove the image.
+    - The application will be available at http://localhost:8080.
+    - The PostgreSQL database will be available at http://localhost:5432.

 ---